GameJarne/GameJarne/README.md

 Hello I'm GameJarne!
 I'm a Minecraft Youtuber and a game developer.
-Recently I've been learning blender and trying to get better at game dev.
+I program in: C#, Python, C++ and Java.
 https://youtube.com/GameJarne
 My discord is: GameJarne#5099